briandgomez/Study/Security+/Security Operations.md

         - Remote access systems and firewalls

 - Log aggregation
     - <u>Security Information and Event Manager (SIEM)</u>: consolidates and analyzes data from different sources to a central database.
-It helps with detecting threats, responding to incidents, and meeting compliance requirements
+It helps with detecting threats, responding to incidents, and meeting compliance requirements like Splunk
         - Centralized reporting
         - View how information between systems is related (i.e. view authentication and access)